 You can also use chickpeas instead of the peas.

-My favorite way to serve this curry is with rice, a sabzi like this easy pepper-mushroom stir fry.
+I serve this curry with basmati rice and a sabzi like this easy pepper-mushroom stir fry.
+You can also serve it with a flatbread like chapati/roti or vegan naan.

 Ingredients